ivli18/CMPM121-final-project/devlog.md

 ### 1. The game uses the same 3D rendering and physics simulation identified by the team for F1 or suitable replacements that still satisfy the F1 requirements.

+The 3D rendering and physics simulation still fulfill the F1 requirements and function properly, primarily using OIMO for the physics handling.

 ### 2. The game must allow the player to move between scenes (e.g. rooms)

+There exist two rooms/scenes within the game and it is currently set up to transition to the second scene when the objective is met in the first room.
+It will also be mentioned later but player based values can be transferred between scenes (and more added in if necessary), and this is primarily important for allowing various things to carry over between scenes.

 ### 3. The game must allow the player to select specific objects in a scene for interaction